What Is Spinal Stenosis?

 Diagnosing Spinal Stenosis

 When you visit us about spinal stenosis, we will typically ask you about your medical history first.
 This is important, as spinal stenosis is usually a symptom of another condition, like arthritis, slipped discs, or spondylolisthesis.
 So, if you haven’t got a condition like these, we need to find out what is causing the pain.
 We will do this by sending you for an x-ray, MRI scan or CT scan of the affected area to find out what the issue is.
-Fortunately, we work closely with some great imaging centers in central London and can refer patients, in most cases, for same day imaging.
+Fortunately, we work closely with some great imaging centres in central London and can refer patients, in most cases, for same day imaging.
 With conditions like Spinal Stenosis, it is important to figure the problem out in a timely manner.

 Each of these tests has different applications.
 An x-ray can show the condition of the bones in your back.
 An MRI scan can create a 3D image of your back and show growths and damage to ligaments and discs.
 A CT scan uses a dye that is injected into your body to show damage to soft tissue and bones.
 These tests can help find the underlying cause of your issue and the exact area that needs treating.